AlexandreGarito/AlexandreGarito/README.md

 <br>

 ### What I'm currently working on:
-  Attending **Mathematics for Machine Learning and Data Science** course on Coursera & DeepLearning.AI
+  Studying **Mathematics for Machine Learning and Data Science** course on Coursera & DeepLearning.AI
 </div>